Who ‘owns’ The Birth of a Nation?

 In literal, legal terms, no one.
 The silent debuted in 1915 in the United States, making it public domain.
 So you might say it belongs to all of us.
 It’s part of our shared heritage.

-Some would prefer it wasn’t.
-As I’ve written elsewhere on this blog, Birth of a Nation is an irredeemably racist film; and despite being a groundbreaking technical achievement for its time—and a supremely well-made film for all time—it will never again be appreciated more than reviled.
+Some would prefer that it wasn’t.
+As I’ve written elsewhere on this blog, Birth of a Nation is an irredeemably racist film; and despite being a groundbreaking technical achievement for its time—and a supremely well-made film for all time—it will never again be appreciated more than it is reviled.
 Things were once much different, of course.
 Audiences in 1915, while not unified in praise, still made Birth of a Nation the most profitable silent in history.
 It received presidential sanction and rejuvenated a then-moribund Ku Klux Klan.
-It was long hailed as the greatest of U.S. motion pictures, despite this.
+It was long hailed as the greatest of U.S. motion pictures, despite this last fact.

 Birth of a Nation is too historically important to ignore, and too egregious to celebrate.
 It is a cultural tension-point.
 So for those with an interest in film, or politics, or both, it is a must-see.
 And for those with artistic ability themselves, it is the starting point for further discourse.
 So it was, and continues to be, for U.S.-based hip-hop musician, turntablist, author and producer, Paul D. Miller, aka ‘DJ Spooky’.
 Since 2004, Miller has toured the globe with his own, substantially altered cut of Birth of a Nation, called Rebirth of a Nation; a live show in which Miller re-edits the film on the spot using various dj techniques, accompanied by musicians.
 I saw Miller’s performance the other night at the Bell Lightbox here in Toronto; it was a packed house.
 While Miller did not do a live edit that night (working, instead, from a precut version) he did handle the music, alongside the I Furiosi Baroque Ensemble, who accompanied (if that’s the right term for what Miller does) on strings.

 Miller now stakes his claim, boldly, with digitally altered versions of Griffith’s opening title cards.
-‘Paul D. Miller,’ not D.W.
-Griffith, presents the film; Griffith’s claims of truth herein are now Miller’s; the cursive borders now feature ‘PDM’ instead of ‘DG.’
+Now ‘Paul D. Miller,’ not D.W.
+Griffith, presents the film; the cursive borders now feature ‘PDM’ instead of ‘DG.’
 The symbolism of an African-American artist taking ownership of this most bigoted of American films makes this sequence, originally quite formalized and bland, into one of Rebirth’s most powerful.

 If you watch a lot of silent films like I do, you become very sensitive to a bad score.
 Bootleg or just cheaply distributed silents often have generic scores that are wallpapered over the visuals to pitiful effect.
-Even more thoughtful scores can go wrong and do great damage—imagine a silent comedy scored with grim music, or worse, the reverse: a grim scene scored up-tempo.
+Even more thoughtful scores can go wrong and do great damage—imagine a silent comedy scored with grim music, or worse, the reverse: a grim scene, scored up-tempo.
 It happens.
 In Birth of a Nation’s case, the problem is a little different.
-To compose a score sympathetic to it—that is, one suitably brassy and triumphant, or ominous as befits the director’s intent and the fear and indignation of the white characters—is to make the images even more obnoxious.
-And that dissonance between what’s onscreen and how audiences react to it is most of the reason why viewing Birth of a Nation today is so unsettling.
+To compose a score sympathetic to it—that is, one suitably brassy and triumphant, or ominous, as befits the fear and indignation of the white characters—is to make the images even more obnoxious.
+And that dissonance between what’s onscreen and how audiences react to it is mostly why viewing Birth of a Nation today is so unsettling.

 Rebirth occasionally overloads.
 The closing 30 minutes of Birth of a Nation, originally a series of sustained moments of tension as the Ku Klux Klan rides to the rescue, is so blitzed by Miller’s effects that the audience is left with nothing but visual debris.
 This hurts Rebirth in cases where Griffith’s own imagery would make Miller’s point on its own… Like one of the film’s most frightening moments, when the Cameron patriarch holds a pistol over his daughter’s head, ready to bludgeon her if the enemy breaks through the door.
 Miller sees this, and tries to highlight it in his usual fashion, but there’s too much going on.

 Miller’s cuts make Birth of a Nation seem more breathless and hysterical than it actually is.
 Lost in translation are the precious minutes Lillian Gish used to craft her character, Elsie Stoneman; muted, too, is the depth of the film’s set design.
 Miller focuses on those elements of Birth of a Nation that most matter to him, and will most impact a modern audience.
-But if one has not seen the source material, one might wonder how any of its white characters, unjust as they are, felt human even to one another.
+But if one has not seen the source material, one might wonder how any of its white characters, unjust as they were, felt human even to audiences of 1915.

 Those who attended Rebirth of a Nation saw a fine piece of art by a gifted artist.
 But could they truly understand why their forebears, nearly a century ago, filled theatre after theatre to see Birth of a Nation?